Daniel Lang (writer): Life and work

 Many of his New Yorker articles were collected and published in book form and translated into various languages including Spanish, Dutch, German, Polish and Japanese.

 William Shawn described Lang's work in this way: "He was one of the most steadfast and talented of our reportorial writers.
 His writings invariably had moral weight.
 He was a student of the conscience.
 Implicit in every piece he wrote was a controlling idea, but he never lapsed into abstraction.
 He tried very hard to understand the people he wrote about, and far more often than not he succeeded.”

-And in the words of author John Hersey, “In all his years of writing, Dan never touched...a trivial subject.
-In his person he was extraordinarily modest, as writers go, but the reach of his mind as an author could not have been more ambitious.
-As he grew from piece to piece, he stubbornly and courageously manifested that his job as a writer in the atomic age was nothing less than to address the moral consciousness of humankind....
-But the tone of his work was never inflated or too grand, as such subjects and themes might have threatened to make it.
-The power of his voice came paradoxically from its quietness.
-He approached our minds and hearts very simply, in a storyteller's way, through tales about people faced with the great dilemmas of our time.”
+John Hersey stated that Dan focused on significant subjects during his career.
+In person he was modest, though his goals as an author were extensive.
+As his work developed, he maintained that his role as a writer was to address the moral aspects of society.
+The tone of his work was not exaggerated, despite the nature of his themes.
+The impact of his writing came from its directness.
+He reached readers through stories about people dealing with the major challenges of the period.

-In addition to journalism, Lang wrote poetry, children’s literature, short stories and an opera libretto.
+In addition to journalism, Lang wrote poetry, children's literature, short stories and an opera libretto.

 His New Yorker article, "The Bank Drama," reported on a hostage situation in Stockholm, Sweden, in 1973, from which psychiatrist Nils Bejerot coined the phrase "Stockholm syndrome."